 This form is handled with great care to ensure confidentiality.
 We value your comments and ask you to complete this recommendation in the knowledge that it will be used in the admission process and becomes part of the student's record while attending Hanover College.
-Since its founding in 1827, Hanover College has emphasized a classic liberal arts education characterized by the study of a number of academic disciplines, active participation in one's education with the faculty and a good deal of reading and writing.
+Since its founding in 1827, Hanover College has emphasized a liberal arts education characterized by the study of a number of academic disciplines, active participation in one's education with the faculty and a focus on reading and writing.
 As you write this recommendation, please give us an assessment of this student's academic ability and his/her personal character.

-Indiana students must file the FAFSA by March 10th to qualify for Indiana state grants.
+Indiana students must file the FAFSA by April 15 to qualify for Indiana state grants.